We recently had the opportunity to make an expert call. Read our interview with Ian Wood, a seasoned expert on the telecommunications industry.

 “It seems to me that the expert networks try to operate like a Byron Burger joint, when in fact they should be run as a 2- or 3-star Michelin restaurant.

 But today the client – who expects to get the Michelin-star experience he is paying for – ends up getting a 9-quid burger.
 On the other end is the expert who does the job for a 9-quid burger, but only gets paid for a 2-quid burger.

 There must be a point where people turn around and say that ‘This burger that you’re trying to charge me 20 quid for isn’t even as good as what I can get for 3 quid at McDonalds.
 They’ll say ‘bye-bye expert networks’.
 Then someone might turn around and make a real high-quality service, with only the top experts.”

 Thinking of the future development, Ian mentions private intelligence firms as an interesting niche.

 “These private intelligence firms deliver well-researched reports for $200-500k that can be used as a proper investment report.
 The last one I participated in, we did an afternoon of face-to-face interviews.”

-He mentions companies such as Kroll and Hakluyt, employing many senior former intelligence officers and writing extensive reports modelled on classic spy dossiers.
+He mentions companies such as Kroll and Hakluyt, employing many former senior intelligence officers and writing extensive reports modeled on classic spy dossiers.
 Their reports are often used within investment research, where they can be particularly valuable to understand the preferences and motives of key individuals (e.g. business leaders or major shareholders).